 - Make the muffin batter: In a large bowl, mix together mashed bananas, maple syrup, almond butter, vinegar, milk, and vanilla extract.

 - Sift in flour, baking soda, and cinnamon.
 Use a rubber spatula to gently fold the dry ingredients into the wet ingredients.
 Mix until ingredients are just combined and no flour pockets remain.
+(If your batter seems too thick, add an extra tablespoon of milk.)
 Be sure to scrape down the sides and the bottom of the bowl for dry flour.

 - Distribute the batter into the greased muffin cups, filling about ¾ full.
 Take the snickerdoodle topping out of the fridge and crumble over the muffins.
 Sprinkle cinnamon sugar on top.
 Bake 28-30 minutes, or until a toothpick inserted in the center of a muffin comes out clean.